Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.ManagedIdentity.md

 ### Configure with Azure template

-To deploy App Services that pass this rule:
+To deploy API Management services that pass this rule:

 - Set the `identity.type` to `SystemAssigned` or `UserAssigned`.
 - If `identity.type` is `UserAssigned`, reference the identity with `identity.userAssignedIdentities`.